-- BEFORE you run the central vacuum, CHECK that your RV has sufficient power. - To operate, ATTACH the vacuum hose, then OPEN the toe kick to turn ON the vacuum.
+- ALWAYS CHECK that your RV has sufficient power BEFORE running the Central Vacuum. - ٠ To operate, ATTACH the vacuum hose, then OPEN the toe kick to turn ON the vacuum.

 New vacuum dust bags can be ordered through your dealer, and direct from InterVac[TM] on their website intervacdesign.com or call toll-free (888) 499-1925.